 - M.A. program and East Asian Studies majors from Council on East Asian Studies (CEAS)

 - Japanese majors from Department of East Asian Language and Literature (EALL)

-- Japanese studies related B.A., M.A., and PhD students and faculty in multiple departments such as anthropology, art history, performing arts, economics, history, political science, sociology, and forestry and environmental studies.
+- Japanese studies related B.A., M.A., and PhD students and faculty in multiple departments such as anthropology, art history, performing arts, economics, history, political science, sociology, and School for the Environment.